Exyss/BloodlineSeeker/README.md

 - search every person from every roman dynasty!
 - dynamically explore the searched person's close family graph in the Graph Viewer
-- download the graph of the full dynasty with just 1 click
+- download the graph of the full dynasty with just 1 click ✨
 - search suggestion if query gives no result
 - debug mode from terminal
 - dynasties saved locally without having to download them again 🥱

 ## How does it work

-The starting point of the scraping is [this Wikipedia page](https://it.wikipedia.org/wiki/Imperatori_romani), which lists every roman emperor with the associated Wikipedia links; with these, the program is able to create an object for every emperor on this page, as well as for any other person in their bloodline, recursively.
+The starting point of the scraping is [this Wikipedia page](https://it.wikipedia.org/wiki/Imperatori_romani), which lists every roman emperor with the associated Wikipedia links; with these, the program is able to create an object for every emperor on this page, as well as for any other person in their bloodline, recursively 🪆.
 The information about the relatives of any person are taken from the `sinottico` element, which is present in almost every Wikipedia page.

 For example, here is the sinottico for Julius Caesar: from this, BloodlineSeeker is able to retrieve the information about his children, his parents and his spouses, and scrape their information recursively.

 ![Julius Caesar's "sinottico"](.github/sinottico.png)

-## Requirements
+## ⚠️ Requirements

 In order to work properly, BloodlineSeeker needs these external programs to be installed: